nais/wonderwall/docs/configuration.md

 - `sso.session-cookie-name`
 - `sso.server-default-redirect-url`

+You should also explicitly configure the cookie encryption key:

+- `encrytion-key`

 ### SSO Proxy

 When the `sso.enabled` flag is enabled and the `sso.mode` flag is set to `proxy`, Wonderwall will start in [SSO proxy mode](architecture.md#sso-proxy).